 Use Adalo’s Platform for Experts

 The Adalo Experts program connects talented makers, UX designers, and software builders with clients that need those services.
-Adalo Experts build apps for clients using the Adalo platform and network of makers as a client base.
-Most experts agree with Eric Goins from Flywheel Agency and fellow expert Zaylan Jacobsen that, “A lot of our clients come direct from Adalo Experts program.”
+Adalo, a no-code app builder for database-driven web apps and native iOS and Android apps—one version across all three platforms, published to the Apple App Store and Google Play, powers this network where experts build apps for clients using the platform and community as a client base.
+Most experts agree with Eric Goins from Flywheel Agency and fellow expert Zaylan Jacobsen that, "A lot of our clients come direct from Adalo Experts program."

 This presents a great opportunity to find your initial client base.
 Simply sign up for the Adalo Experts program, and create a profile that attracts the leads you want.
 Ranking higher on the Adalo Experts page is directly related to getting the most leads.